pingiun/BAPC2018-website/registration.md

 menu: contest
 ---

-Registration for the BAPC is now open.
-Coaches can register their team(s) via the official [ICPC system](https://icpc.baylor.edu/) after creating an account.

-The deadline for registering teams is **30 September**, including **shirt sizes** and **dietary information** (via the custom field if available, or the special needs field)!
-Afterwards, teams will be selected by the organization.
+Registration was possible via the official [ICPC system](https://icpc.baylor.edu/) until Monday 30 September, 2019.
+Teams have been informed of whether they have been accepted.
 More relevant information will be sent to the accepted teams at a later date.